merylcarey/acmcelwee.github.io/about.md

 title: About
 permalink: /about/
 ---
-It is a privilege to be in the Personal Training industry, to share my passion for health and fitness and make a positive impact on the lives of others.
+It is a privilege to be in the Personal Training industry.
+Through sharing my passion for health and fitness, I am able to have a positive effect on the lives of others.
 I have harbored a true zeal for fitness since childhood, competing in Gymnastics, Dance, Swimming, Track, and Powerlifting.
 In 2012, I partook in a 70-day charity bike ride, in which I raised $8,000 for cancer research and cycled 4,000 miles from Austin to Alaska!
 That was enough cycling for a lifetime, so I later switched gears to powerlifting.
 In my first Powerlifting meet, I broke Texas state records in the squat, bench, and deadlift, qualifying myself for the 2014 World Championships.
 Most recently I have developed a passion for Figure Competition, securing my Pro
 Card in my very first competition.
 Throughout my athletic endeavors, I have suffered several injuries and tackled many obstacles, allowing me to become a more patient, knowledgeable, and compassionate Trainer.